At AIR Forum

 Q: Will I have access to Wi-Fi?

 A: Yes!
-Complimentary Wi-Fi will be made available throughout the Forum at the Colorado Convention Center.
+Complimentary Wi-Fi will be made available throughout the AIR Forum at the Hyatt Regency New Orleans.
 You will receive the password onsite.

 Q: What are my opportunities for networking?